Financial Priorities When You're in Debt

 Set financial priorities when you're in debt: cover minimums, secure a starter fund, attack high-APR balances, and protect housing—without losing sight of long-term stability.

 When debt consumes your paycheck, every financial choice feels like a firefight.
 Financial priorities when you're in debt should follow a clear hierarchy so you protect essentials, avoid new borrowing, and still make measurable progress.
-Without that order, you risk paying extra on a card while missing a car insurance bill—or saving aggressively while minimums slip.
+Without that order, you risk paying extra on a card while missing a car insurance bill—or saving aggressively while minimums slip and penalty APRs activate.

 The Non-Negotiable Base Layer